AkhilaMangipudi/layer-encoding/README.md

 * Change the directory to `layer-encoding/src`.
 * All the executables are in the `layer-encoding\lib` directory.
 If you make changes to some file, use the following command to compile- `javac -d ../lib HuffmanServer.java`.
 * Set up the AWS credentials and java CLASSPATH as described above.
 * As explained in the workflow, Amazon S3 is used to store the tree objects.
 First create an S3 bucket which will be used later to store objects.
-To create a bucket, run the command `java BucketCreate <bucket-name>`.
-I created a bucket "serverless685" and used it for all my operations.
+To create an unversioned bucket, run the command `java UnversionedBucketCreate <bucket-name>`.
+I created an unversioned bucket "hashtoblocks" and used it for all my operations.
+To create a versioned bucket, run the command `java VersionedBucketCreate <bucket-name>`.
+I created a versioned bucket "serverless685" for my operations.
 * Start the Huffman Server on the terminal using `java HuffmanServer`.
 The server will be running and be waiting for client connections.
 If you run out of heap space, please run `java -Xms512m -Xmx1024m HuffmanServer`.
 * Run the Huffman Client on a terminal and request for a layer using `java HuffmanClient <layer-name>`.
 This code assumes that the layer is a zip file present in the current directory.